-Each student is assigned a faculty member as academic advisor upon entering the PiBS graduate program.
-The academic advisor functions as the student's formal administrative advisor until a permanent research advisor is assigned (at the end of the first academic year).
+Each student will be assigned a faculty member as academic advisor upon entering the PiBS graduate program.
+The academic advisor will function as the student's formal administrative advisor until a permanent research advisor has been assigned (generally at the end of the first academic year).
 The role of the academic advisor is to provide assistance and advice on all academic issues.
-The advisors are members of the PiBS Advising Committee.
+The advisors will be members of the PiBS Advising Committee.